As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 Pan seared chicken thighs

+Learn how to cook chicken thighs on the stove with this recipe.
 This budget-friendly pan seared chicken thighs recipe is perfect for all occasions, a perfect chicken dinner that is a family favourite.

-I make chicken at least twice a week and this stovetop chicken thighs often finds its way on the menu.
+I make chicken at least twice a week and this stovetop chicken thighs often find its way on the menu.
 For a good reason, if you ask me, it is simply the best and it requires a few ingredients and yet full of flavour, just like my cajun butter chicken thighs.

 Related to this post is this juicy and tender cilantro lime chicken recipe.